helm/charts/stable/redmine/README.md

 ## Using PostgreSQL instead of MariaDB

 This chart includes the option to use a PostgreSQL database for Redmine instead of MariaDB.
-To use this, MariaDB must be explicitly disabled and PostgreSQL enabled:
+To use this, set the `databaseType` parameter to `postgresql`:

 ```
-helm install --name my-release stable/redmine --set databaseType.mariadb=false,databaseType.postgresql=true
+helm install --name my-release stable/redmine --set databaseType=postgresql
 ```

 ## Parameters